Brian Anderson Player Props: Brewers vs. Reds

 Brian Anderson At The Plate

-- Anderson is hitting .228 with 11 doubles, a triple, nine home runs and 34 walks.
+- Anderson is hitting .227 with 11 doubles, two triples, nine home runs and 34 walks.

-- Looking at the 81 games he has played this season, he's homered in seven of them (8.6%), and in 2.8% of his trips to the dish.
+- In seven games this season, he has hit a long ball (8.5%, and 2.8% of his trips to the plate).

-- Anderson has driven in a run in 24 games this season (29.6%), including nine games with more than one RBI (11.1%).
-He has also driven in three or more of his team's runs in two contests.
+- In 29.3% of his games this season, Anderson has had at least one RBI.
+He's picked up more than one in 11.0% and driven in three or more of his team's runs in two contests.

-- In 35.8% of his games this year, he has scored at least once.
-And he's had five games with multiple runs (6.2%).
+- He has scored a run in 29 games this season, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.